A-D | E-I | J-L | M-P | Q-Z

 DAVID CHAPMAN (1997-1998 and 1998-1999) is Director of the Writing Across the Curriculum program at Samford University in Birmingham, Alabama, and has conducted writing workshops in colleges in Alabama, Virginia, Texas, Wisconsin, and elsewhere.

 FRANK CHIN (2008-2009) became the first recognized Chinese American playwright when his play, The Chickencoop Chinaman, opened on Broadway in 1972.
-Considered the father of modern Asian Americanism, his works include short fiction, plays, novels, reviews, essays, opinion, and research pieces on Chinese and Japanese America.
+Considered the father of modern Asian Americanism, he has authored short fiction, plays, novels, reviews, essays, opinion, and research pieces on Chinese and Japanese America.
 He is the principal editor of Aiieeeee!
 An Anthology of Asian American Writers.

 NGUYEN BA CHUNG (2004-2005) is a poet of the William Joiner center for the Study of War and its Social Consequences (University ofMassachusetts-Boston).
-As a writer, poet, and translator, Chung, are search associate at the center, has published volumes of poetry in his native Vietnamese and his essays and translations have appeared in several journals.
+A writer, poet, and translator, Chung has published volumes of poetry in his native Vietnamese, and his essays and translations have appeared in several journals.
 He worked together with other visiting poet Kevin Bowen on a series of translations.

-JOHN CHURCHILL (1995-1996 and 2004-2005), nationally recognized philosopher and scholar and Secretary of the Phi Beta Kappa national honor society has written extensively about the importance of the study of liberal arts.
-He has taught philosophy at Hendrix College for 28 years and was Dean of the College for 17 of those years, serving twice as Interim President.
+JOHN CHURCHILL (1995-1996 and 2004-2005), nationally recognized philosopher and scholar and longtime Secretary of the Phi Beta Kappa national honor society, has written extensively about the importance of the study of liberal arts.
+He taught philosophy at Hendrix College for twenty-eight years and was Dean of the College for seventeen of those years, serving twice as Interim President.